Louise Friberg (golfer): Amateur career

-In 2002, she finished 9th and best Swedish player at the individual European Ladies Amateur Championship, played at Kristianstad Golf Club, Sweden, nine strokes behind winner Becky Brewerton, Wales.

-She attended college at the University of Washington in the United States on a full golf scholarship where she was a standout golfer all four years and graduated with a Bachelor of Arts degree in Environmental Studies in 2003.
+In 1999, Friberg started college at the University of Washington.
+She earned a full golf scholarship.
+Friberg was a standout golfer all four years and graduated with a Bachelor of Arts degree in Environmental Studies in 2003.

+In 2002, Friberg finished 9th and best Swedish player at the individual European Ladies Amateur Championship, played at Kristianstad Golf Club, Sweden, nine strokes behind winner Becky Brewerton, Wales.

 Professional career

-Friberg turned professional at the end of 2003, playing first on the LPGA Futures Tour, then the Swedish Golf Tour, at the time named the Telia Tour, where she won the CA Ladies Trophy at Ullna Golf Club in September 2005.
-She qualified for the Ladies European Tour for 2006.
+In 2003, Friberg turned professional.
+She played on the LPGA Futures Tour, then the Swedish Golf Tour, at the time named the Telia Tour, where she won the CA Ladies Trophy at Ullna Golf Club in September 2005.

+Ladies European Tour

+Friberg qualified for the Ladies European Tour for 2006.
 In 2007, she recorded three top-10 finishes on the Ladies European Tour.

 She competed at the 2007 Women's British Open, a major tournament on the LPGA Tour, at the Old Course at St Andrews, Scotland, and finished tied for 33rd.
 It was the first time a women's tournament was allowed at the Old Course.

+LPGA Tour

 At the fall 2007 LPGA Qualifying Tournament, she finished tied for 9th, earning fully exempt status on the LPGA Tour for the 2008 season.

 In her third start as a tour member, Friberg earned her first LPGA Tour win at the 2008 MasterCard Classic at the Bosque Real Country Club in Mexico City, Mexico, beating runner-up Yani Tseng by one stroke and world number one Lorena Ochoa in 5th place in her home country.
 In the final round Friberg, shot a 7-under-par 65 to come from ten shots back, despite having been ill through the tournament week.
 Her MasterCard Classic win is tied for the largest final round comeback in LPGA Tour history.
-It was also the 100th victory by a Swedish born player on the LPGA Tour, since Liselotte Neumann won the first at the 1988 U.S. Women's Open.
+It was also the 100th victory by a Swedish-born player on the LPGA Tour, since Liselotte Neumann won the first at the 1988 U.S. Women's Open.

 In November 2010, Friberg lost in a four-player playoff at the Women's Indian Open on the Ladies European Tour, when Laura Davies birdied the first extra hole.